rust-stuco/lectures/week8/ownership_p2.md

 At the beginning of this course, we learned two sets of rules...

-* Ownership Rules
+* Ownership rules
-* Borrowing Rules
+* Borrowing rules

 ---